asadbmirza/asadbmirza/README.md

-## Hi there, I'm Asad, a CS Sophomore at University of Toronto 👋
+## Hi there, I'm Asad, a CS Junior at University of Toronto 👋

-- 🔭 Just finished a term as a Software Engineering Intern for [StackAdapt](https://stackadapt.com)
+- 🔭 Currently working as a Returning Software Engineering Intern for [StackAdapt](https://stackadapt.com)
 - 📫 How to reach me: My [Linkedin](https://ca.linkedin.com/in/asad-mirza-40bb36291)

 ## Languages